-- Welcome students.
+Welcome students.
 Introduce self.
 Ask the students what types of games they play or what they do for fun at home (many will mention computer games, watching TV, IPODs, etc.).
 Have them think about life without electricity, TV, and computers.
-What would you do for fun? - Now ask them what they do at school recess.
+What would you do for fun?

+Now ask them what they do at school recess.
 (This may get them to think a little more about outdoor and/or creative games).
-Some of the games children played outdoors are still played today (jump rope, hopscotch). - Children, both pioneer and Native American, played games as a way to connect to each other and have fun, but also to learn lessons and sharpen specific skills.
+Some of the games children played outdoors are still played today (jump rope, hopscotch).
+Children had many chores to do to help the family a century ago, but they also had time for fun.
 Invite them to play some of those games with you!